The type of kidney cancer you have tells you what type of cell it started in. Knowing this helps your doctor decide which treatment you need.

 Transitional cell cancer of the kidney or ureter

-Around 7 or 8 out of every 100 kidney cancers (7 to 8 %) diagnosed in the UK are transitional cell cancers (TCCs) of the renal pelvis.
+Transitional cell cancer means the cancer cells started in the transitional cells lining the renal pelvis or ureter.
 The renal pelvis is the central area of the kidney where urine collects before it goes down the ureter to the bladder.

 The treatment for this type of kidney cancer is similar to the treatment for bladder cancer.